Tenda-M/Bake-Boutique/README.md

 A local clone of this repository can be made on GitHub.
 Please follow the below steps:
 1. Go to GitHub and sign in.
-2. You can find the [Recipe Haven Repository](https://github.com/Tenda-M/recipe-haven) at this address.
+2. You can find the [Bake Boutique Repository](https://github.com/Tenda-M/Bake-Boutique) at this address.
 3. Above the section containing repository files, locate the '**Code**' button.
 4. Click on it and select your preferred cloning method from HTTPS, SSH, or GitHub CLI.
 Copy the URL to your clipboard using the '**Copy**' button.
 5. Launch your Git Bash Terminal.